mesutbaykal/mesutbaykal/README.md

 - 👋 Hi, I’m @mesutbaykal
-- 👀 I’m interested in anything related to science
+- 👀 I’m interested in anything related to IT
-- 🌱 I’m currently learning tools and programming languages for develop and test software
+- 🌱 I’m currently learning new tools for developing and testing software
 - 💞️ I’m looking to collaborate on anything useful:)
 - 📫 Please contact me via this platform or baykalmesut@hotmail.com